Christmas Bible Study for Youth Group

 FREE STUDY #2: BEEN THERE, DONE THAT

-This study is a part of our yearlong Vantage Deep Discipleship Curriculum.
+This study is a part of our Vantage One-Year Bible Study Curriculum.

 The “Been There, Done That” Christmas bible study helps students realize the significance of Jesus coming to earth as a human and how that makes God accessible.
 This interactive lesson will take students deeper into what it looks like to have a God that truly understands us and our struggles.
 Because of how God became man on Christmas day and lived a life like ours, he understands what we’re going through and can walk us through hills and valleys.